The Morkie temperament is generally friendly and affectionate. But these little dogs can be noisy and prone to separation anxiety.

 Your Morkie might be very food motivated, or they might find their favorite toy or game more rewarding.

 Training should be consistent and patient.
 Don’t try to intimidate your Morkie.
 They will respond best to positive reward training.
+If you are consistent and patient with your training, you will get great results from your Morkie.

+Intelligent dogs are easily bored.
 If your Morkie doesn’t have enough entertainment or mental stimulation, he is likely to show some destructive tendencies.
 This can include barking, digging, chewing things they shouldn’t, and more.

 You can keep your dog properly entertained with training and exercise.
 But, you might also want to invest in some interactive dog toys for those times that you can’t interact with your dog yourself!

 If you’re looking for a quiet dog, the Morkie temperament won’t suit you.
-As we mentioned before, bored Morkies can be prone to barking.
+This is a very vocal dog in general.

 Both parent breeds – the Yorkie and the Maltese – are prone to barking.
 So it’s pretty certain that a cross between them will too.

 Morkies will be sure to alert you whenever anyone approaches the house, but they may also bark out of boredom, excitement, and frustration!
+They can make great little vocal watch dogs.
+But, this can be problematic if you live in an apartment.

-But, Morkies are surprisingly energetic, especially if they take after their Yorkie parent.
+Morkies are surprisingly energetic, especially if they take after their Yorkie parent.
 They will need daily exercise, and plenty of playtime with you.
+Dog sports such as agility and obedience are a great way to combine exercise and training.

 This small mixed breed won’t need as long walks or as much space at home as larger dogs, so they can suit people with smaller homes or apartments.
+But, they will need at least a daily walk, and lots of games to play at home.

 Morkies are known for being friendly, affectionate dogs, especially with their families.